nicholasg2001/AI-PDF-analyzer/README.md

 5. **Setup environment variables**

     Create a `.env` file in the root directory of your project and add the required environment variables.
+See `.env.example`

-6. **Run the project**
+7. **Run the project**

     Now, you can run the project using the following command: